 Bromfenac ophthalmic solution should not be instilled while wearing contact lenses.
 Remove contact lenses prior to instillation of bromfenac ophthalmic solution.
 The preservative in bromfenac ophthalmic solution, benzalkonium chloride, may be absorbed by soft contact lenses.
 Lenses may be reinserted after 10 minutes following administration of bromfenac ophthalmic solution.

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 The most commonly reported adverse reactions following use of bromfenac following cataract surgery include: anterior chamber inflammation, foreign body sensation, eye pain, photophobia, and vision blurred.
 These reactions were reported in 3% to 8% of patients.

-Bromfenac ophthalmic solution, 0.07% is a sterile, topical, nonsteroidal anti-inflammatory drug (NSAID) for ophthalmic use.
+Bromfenac ophthalmic solution, 0.07% is a sterile, nonsteroidal anti-inflammatory drug (NSAID) for topical ophthalmic use.
 Each mL of bromfenac ophthalmic solution contains 0.805 mg bromfenac sodium sesquihydrate (equivalent to 0.7 mg bromfenac free acid).
 The USAN name for bromfenac sodium sesquihydrate is bromfenac sodium.
 Bromfenac sodium is designated chemically as sodium 2-amino-3-(4-bromobenzoyl) phenylacetate sesquihydrate, with a molecular formula of C15H11BrNNaO31.5 H2O.
 The chemical structure for bromfenac sodium sesquihydrate is:

 Bromfenac sodium is a bright orange to yellow powder.
 It is freely soluble in water, soluble in methanol and very slightly soluble in chloroform, dilute acid and diluted base.
-The molecular weight of bromfenac sodium is 383.17.
+The molecular weight of bromfenac sodium is 383.17 g/mol.
 Bromfenac ophthalmic solution is a clear, yellow solution and supplied as a sterile aqueous 0.07% solution, with a pH of 7.8.
 The osmolality of bromfenac ophthalmic solution is approximately 300 mOsmol/kg.

 Each mL of bromfenac ophthalmic solution contains: